Teichlab/scg_lib_structs/docs/source/Building_reference.md

 For the reference genomes, we are going to use the standard `mm10` build for mouse and the [analysis set sequence files](https://genome.ucsc.edu/FAQ/FAQdownloads.html#downloadAnalysis) of `hg38` for human.
 In addition, some benchmarking experiments use a mixture of the human and mouse cells together.
 Therefore, it is also useful for us to create a species mixing genome.

 We download them from the [UCSC Genome Browser](https://hgdownload.soe.ucsc.edu/downloads.html).
 Create a directory where you want to hold the data and reference.
 You can call this directory `scg_prep_test`.
-Everything we do will be inside this direcory.
+Everything we do will be inside this directory.
 Do the following:

 ```console
 # download and extract human fasta to the hg38 directory